Villages of Indonesia

 In Indonesia, village or subdistrict is the fourth-level subdivision and the smallest administrative division of Indonesia below a district, regency/city, and province.
-There are a number of names and types for villages in Indonesia, with desa (rural village) being the most frequently used for regencies and kelurahan (urban village) for cities.
+Similar administrative divisions outside of Indonesia include barangays in the Philippines, muban in Thailand, civil townships and incorporated municipalities in the United States and Canada, communes in France and Vietnam, dehestan in Iran, hromada in Ukraine, Gemeinden in Germany, comuni in Italy, or municipios in Spain.
+The UK equivalent are civil parishes in England and communities in Wales.
+There are a number of names and types for villages in Indonesia, with desa (rural village) being the most frequently used for regencies, and kelurahan (urban village) for cities or for those communities within regencies which have town characteristics.
 According to the 2019 report by the Ministry of Home Affairs, there are 8,488 urban villages and 74,953 rural villages in Indonesia.
 North Aceh Regency contained the highest number of rural villages (852) amongst all of the regencies of Indonesia, followed by Pidie Regency with 730 rural villages and Bireuen Regency with 609 rural villages.
 Prabumulih, with only 12 rural villages, contained the fewest.
 Counted together, the sixteen regencies of Indonesia containing the most rural villages—namely, North Aceh (852), Pidie (730), Bireuen (609), Aceh Besar (604), Tolikara (541), East Aceh (513), Yahukimo (510), Purworejo (469), Lamongan (462), South Nias (459), Kebumen (449), Garut (421), Bojonegoro (419), Bogor (416), Cirebon (412), and Pati (401)—contain one-third of all the rural villages in Indonesia.
 Five of these are located in Aceh, two in Highland Papua, three in Central Java, two in East Java, three in West Java, and one in North Sumatra.
-An average number of rural villages in the regencies of Indonesia is 234 villages.
+An average number of rural villages in the regencies and 15 cities of Indonesia is 172 villages.
+A village is the lowest administrative division in Indonesia, and it is the lowest of the four levels.
+The average land area of villages in Indonesia is about 25.41 km2, while its average population is about 3,723 people.

 Number of rural villages in districts of Indonesia is usually varying from 40 to 50 villages.
 However, there are 9 districts in Indonesia with more than 60 rural villages or its variation, including: